BakxY/VS-Code-meets-ZHAW/README.md

     ```

 2.  **Choose a Profile:**
-    * Navigate to the `profiles/` directory to find available profiles.
-    * Each profile will be a `.code-profile` file.
+    * Find the `.code-profile` for the profile you want to import.
-    * Each profile directory will also contain a `README.md` file with specific instructions.
+    * Each profile directory will also contain a `README.md` file with a brief overview of the profile.

 3.  **Import the Profile:**
     * Open VS Code.